themhz/SWAF/readme.md

-HTEWAC
-What is HTEWAC
-HTEWAC means
-How to execute web application code in index.php
+This is a simple web application framework

 Web server runs index.php and loads the classes that are needed